Peer Review Policy & Process

 Clicking the appropriate hyperlink sends the response to the journal's editorial office whether you are able to review or not.
 In conducting the review, reviewers are presented with review forms according to type of articles.

-After a manuscript is submitted, it is reviewed by a managing editor.
-If the manuscript passes the first editorial review, it is sent to external reviewers for double-blind peer review.
+After a manuscript is submitted, it is reviewed by a Managing Editor.
+If the manuscript passes the first editorial review, it is then sent to an Editorial board member to review and assign external reviewers for double-blind peer review, or the Managing Editor directly send the manuscript to reviewers.
 For editorials and letters to editors, the decision is made in the first editorial review.
 In all cases, reviewers will be asked to declare any conflict of interest based on the contents of the manuscript.
 If a conflict of interest exists, the reviewers are requested to decline to review the manuscript.

 Each reviewer is required to take an initial decision about the acceptance or rejection of the manuscript.
 However, the final decision is made by Editor-in-Chief or Managing Editor.
 The decision includes:

 - Accept Submission: it is ready to go to Copyediting as is.